Super Human: Why mental health is a leadership priority

 Set your team up to succeed

-It’s vital to make sure that everyone in your business has access to the equipment and information they need, to set your team up for success from the get go.
+Despite remote work being the ‘new normal’ for the past few years now, it isn’t something everyone is comfortable with.
+It’s vital to make sure that everyone in your business has access to the equipment and information they need, to set your team up for success from the get-go.

-As Steve Hoblyn, a leadership and mental health coach states, “There’s never been a better time for leaders to know their teams, so they can recognise any changes and where they can provide help”.
+As Steve Hoblyn, a leadership and mental health coach states: “There’s never been a better time for leaders to know their teams, so they can recognise any changes and where they can provide help.”

 Communication is key

 For Geoff McDonald, a mental health advocate, the delivery of the message is just as important as what you say.
 “People get less reassurance when the message is written.
-Take the time to hop on a Zoom call to open the floor up to questions and thoughts, so you can address concerns head on.”
+Take the time to hop on a Zoom call to open the floor up to questions and thoughts, so you can address concerns head-on.”

-Geoff goes on to discuss the four key principles of communicating effectively as a leader, stating that “It’s crucial to instil trust, hope, stability and compassion in every message you put out there.
+Geoff goes on to discuss the four key principles of communicating effectively as a leader, stating that “It’s crucial to instil trust, hope, stability, and compassion in every message you put out there.

 Share success stories